Frequently Asked Questions

 - Board certification

-- Medical Staff Bylaws at Hennepin Healthcare require practitioners to maintain current Expirables at all times.
-Failure to renew Expirables may result in suspension of medical staff privileges at Hennepin Healthcare until renewal is verified by Provider Credentialing Services.
+Medical Staff Bylaws at Hennepin Healthcare require practitioners to maintain current Expirables at all times.
+Failure to renew Expirables may result in the suspension of medical staff privileges at Hennepin Healthcare until the renewal is verified by Provider Credentialing Services.
 All practitioners must be able to provide Provider Credentialing Services staff with renewed credentials or certificates PRIOR to expiration.

 - An expired license, DEA certificate, board certification, or liability certificate may cause suspension of your privileges—for your sake, and for the sake of Hennepin Healthcare’s patients, we don’t want that to happen.
 Because of this, we have our system programed to send you automated e-mail reminders for the following documents: